MatijaBenko/React_Personal_Website/README.md

 Controls the styling of the project, blog, and video icons.

 Styling changes will be reflected across all of the project icons.

+### `skills.tsx`
+Controls the content of the "skills" shuffle bar.

+Each skill icon has its own div, in which you can edit the name and image of each icon.